 - Riders with no experience in riding three-wheeled motorcycles, who are at least 15 1/2 years of age, should take this course.

 In the parking lot you will start off with straight-line riding, turning, shifting and stopping.
 You'll gradually progress to cornering, swerving and emergency braking.
 The course concludes with a knowledge test and riding skills evaluation.
-If you successfully complete this course you will smile with satisfaction as the instructor hands you your course completion cards!
+If you successfully complete this course your course completion cards!

 Required riding apparel: